 All full-validity passports are printed in the U.S. and are mailed by courier service back to the Embassy.
-It typically takes between 7 to 10 working days for us to receive a passport.
-In emergency cases, we may be able to issue a limited-validity passport here at the Embassy.
+It typically takes one week for us to receive a passport.
+In emergency cases, we may be able to issue a limited-validity passport printed here at the Embassy.

-On the day of your passport appointment, please bring the following items with you to the Embassy (in addition to the documents listed above):
+For your passport appointment, please prepare the following items (in addition to the documents listed above):

-- Complete the form using the electronic passport wizard, print the form, and bring it to the interview.
-Please do not sign the form until you are at the Embassy, in front of the consular officer.
+- Complete the passport application form using the electronic passport wizard, print the form, and bring it to the interview.
+Please do not sign the form until you are at the Embassy, in front of the Consul.

-- Statement regarding Lost/Stolen Passport form DS-64.
-Complete the form using the electronic passport wizard, print the form, and bring it to the interview (rather than submit on-line)
+- Complete the Statement Regarding Lost/Stolen Passport (form DS-64) also using the electronic passport wizard.
+Print the form, and bring it to the interview (rather than submit on-line)

-- One passport photo – 2 by 2 inches (5×5 cm) against a white background and without glasses.
+- One passport photo – 2×2 inches (5×5 cm) against a white background and without glasses.
 There are several photo studios close to the Embassy that are familiar with our passport photo requirements.

 - Police report, if you have one.

 - The fee for a passport is US$145.
-We accept U.S. dollars or euros, payable in cash or by credit card.
+We accept U.S. dollars or euros, payable in cash or via credit card.